“You don’t earn airline miles when you use points to pay for tickets!”

 It’s true that award redemptions won’t earn you miles.
 But paying with points is different — and can help you earn status and rack up redeemable miles.

-More and more, airlines and credit cards (we’ll lump charge cards into that group) are treating their loyalty programs’ points as currency.
+More and more, airlines and credit cards are treating their loyalty programs’ points as currency.
 This permits members/cardholders to literally cash them in — and offset some or all of a trip’s cost.

 Let’s check out a couple of examples.